The Breast Health Gene

 - Seafood – fresh tuna, salmon, cod, crab, prawns, oysters, perch, herrings, sardines, scallops, squid, mackerel [ocean caught not farmed varieties]

-- All fowl – chicken, duck, goose, turkey, pheasant, quail
+- All fowl – chicken, duck, goose, turkey, pheasant, quail [certified organic to avoid hormones/antibiotics]

-- Vegetables – alfalfa sprouts, asparagus, avocado, bamboo shoots, broccoli, bok choi, cabbage, capers, cauliflower, celery, chicory, cucumbers, dill pickles, dandelion greens, eggplant, endive, fennel, kale, kohlrabi, lettuce, leeks, mushrooms, mustard greens, parsley, okra, garlic, green and red pepers, radishes, sorrel, spinach, silver beet, turnip, zucchini, tomato, watercress and artichoke
+- Vegetables – alfalfa sprouts, asparagus, avocado, bamboo shoots, broccoli, bok choi, cabbage, capers, cauliflower, celery, chicory, cucumbers, dill pickles, dandelion greens, eggplant, endive, fennel, kale, kohlrabi, lettuce, leeks, mushrooms, mustard greens, parsley, okra, garlic, green and red peppers, radishes, sorrel, spinach, silver beet, turnip, zucchini, tomato, watercress and artichoke

 - Beans – soya [organic, non GMO], kidney, haricot, split peas, butter beans, green beans and purple beans

-- Dairy products – refer to your Blood Type for best dairy; eggs [organic, free range]
+- Dairy products – refer to your Blood Type for best dairy; eggs [organic free range]

 - Water – maintain filtered water intake at 40mls/kg body weight as hydration is essential.